kirkshoop/functionflawed/functionflawed.md

 aorb a = ab(ab(aorb{A{}}));
 ```

 "Perfect!", "That's ugly!", "No!
-Not all `std::variant<A, B>` are argument packs, implicitly converting a `variant<A, B>` to an argument pack is a bug!"
+Not all instances of `std::variant<A, B>` represent argument packs, implicitly converting a `variant<A, B>` to an argument pack is a bug!"

 > Q: Have you compared the code gen for variant to function argument passing lately?